tomclose/new_notes/_sessions/html1/7_more_html.md

 {% exercise %}
 1. Make sure you are in your `coding_course` folder
-2. Clone the repo for this session
+2. Clone the repo for this session.
+In the command line type:

         $ git clone https://github.com/code61/learning_html.git